 Increasing the gain of the RF receiver, which raises the receiver noise floor.

-in the section Create a Low-IF Receiver Model.
-At the output of the RF system,
+ex_simrf_snr described in the section Create a Low-IF Receiver Model.
+At the output of the RF system, the ADC

 To open this model, at MATLAB® command line, enter: